 Bake at 425 for about 30 minutes, beginning to check for doneness with a thermometer at 20 minutes since breast size may vary.

 What Pairs Well With This Dish?

-We love hummus chicken with spaghetti or another type of pasta, and quinoa or rice would be great as well.
-And of course zoodles are delicious if you’re going low carb.
+We love this dish with spaghetti or another type of pasta, and quinoa or rice is delicious as well.
+And of course zoodles are perfect if you’re going low carb.
 The chicken tastes delicious the next day and when reheated a bit, is really good tossed in a salad.

 What Kind Of Hummus Works Best?

 Our local grocery store sells a Mediterranean style hummus, so I regularly use that with this dish.
 But a garlic flavor would be wonderful, as well as some sort of roasted red pepper or a pesto hummus.
 What I’m saying is there are no rules here, and any flavor you love will be just perfect.
 I also often mix flavors if I have a couple of different half-eaten tubs on hand that I want to use up.